Muzec0318/Muzec0318.github.io/posts/horizontall.md

 # Nmap done at Thu Dec 30 08:31:48 2021 -- 1 IP address (1 host up) scanned in 70.64 seconds
 ```

-Interesting two open ports let throw some service detection and scripts switch on it to confirm wwhat we have running on it we can already see it `SSH and HTTP` but let keep it flashy lol.
+Interesting two open ports let throw some service detection and scripts switch on it to confirm what we have running on it we can already see it `SSH and HTTP` but let keep it flashy lol.

 ```